 The Nutrition Care Process (NCP) is a standardized approach intended to guide registered dietitians in providing high-quality nutrition care.

 Understanding the intricacies of the NCP will help you write a better PES statement.

-The nutrition assessment entails obtaining information regarding the patient’s food and nutrient intake, anthropometric measurements, biochemical data, medical tests and procedures, nutrition-focused physical findings and history.
+The nutrition assessment entails obtaining information regarding a patient’s or resident’s food and nutrient intake, anthropometric measurements, biochemical data, medical tests and procedures, nutrition-focused physical findings, and medical history.

 This information helps the dietitian form the nutrition diagnosis, which is communicated as a PES statement.

 Then the dietitian works to resolve or improve the nutrition diagnosis with nutrition interventions.